Analysis | Trump’s most vehement dismissal of the coronavirus threat is running into reality

 But it also came at a particularly troubled time for Trump’s past pronouncements — a time in which one of his biggest efforts to dismiss the threat looks increasingly foolhardy: his insistence that the virus wouldn’t be that bad come the fall and winter.

-Back in the spring, health officials occasionally warned of an extremely challenging fall and winter, as the cold weather pushed people back indoors and the coronavirus merged with flu season.
+In the spring, health officials occasionally warned of an extremely challenging fall and winter, as the cold weather pushed people back indoors and the coronavirus merged with flu season.
 That warning now appears pretty prescient, with a significant jump in U.S. coronavirus cases and hospitalizations in recent weeks — the total daily cases just surpassed 64,000 for the first time since late July — and an even bigger surge in Europe.

 But back then, it was a prospect that Trump had very little time for.
 Indeed, he made a big show of playing down even the mere possibility.